 Horizontal Deflection

 Near intersections, curb bulges can be used to narrow the roadway, which has multiple benefits.
-Firstly, the reduce road width slows vehicles.
+Firstly, the reduced road width slows vehicles.
 Secondly, pedestrians become more visible when trying to cross, as they are not blocked from a driver’s line of sight by parked vehicles on the street.
 Finally, pedestrians also have a reduced crossing distance, increasing the safety of the crosswalk.

 Frequently Asked Questions